IamMM/Image_Synthesizer/README.md

 # Image Synthesizer
-This is a plugin solution for ImageJ/Fiji to generate images or stacks out mathematical functions.
-The UI makes it possible to play around various parameters and will let you preview the result.
+This plugin generates images from mathematical functions and primitive patterns in a predefined coordinate system.
+It can be used to synthesize test-cards to analyze for example the behavior of filter-operations or to test the functionality of various image-processing algorithms.
+The tool can also be used in a teaching environment, where example images for presentations can be prepared or even to demonstrate basic principles of digital image processing.
+The UI makes it possible to play around various parameters and will show a preview of the result.
+Further on, an artistic use to create images stacks or videos, is also imaginable.

 ![GUI Screenshot](/screenshot.jpg)